You’re here because you’re wondering — what does CV stand for?

 What does CV mean in Europe?

 Throughout the rest of the world, including Europe, CVs are almost indistinguishable from American resumes.
-They are one to two-page application documents used by job seekers in all career fields.
+They are one- to two-page application documents used by job seekers in all career fields.

 There are small differences — it’s more common for European CVs to include personal information you wouldn’t find on a resume, like hobbies and nationality, for example — but they are largely the same.
+So the difference between a CV vs a resume in Europe mostly comes down to the name you use.

-What is a CV for a job?
+What Is a CV for a Job?

 In Europe, when you apply for any job, you’ll need to know how to write a CV.